-How these managers turn things around is the rub.
-Do they give up their reticence and buy into the rally or stand their ground, believing things are not as good as they appear?
+How these managers turn things around-by capitulating or holding their ground-

+Source: Bureau of Economic Analysis, Bureau of Labor Statistics is the rub.
+It begs the question: do they give up their reticence and buy into the rally or stand their ground, believing things are not as good as they appear?